 Start the day with a boat tour of the canals of Stockholm or take it at the end of the day if you can time it with the sunset.
 Seeing Stockholm from the water is a wonderful way to get some diversity while learning about the city’s history.
 Not only will you see the city from a different perspective, but you will sail through lovely green areas.

-The rest of the day will go exploring many of Stockholm’s best museums at the city’s own Museum Island, also known as Djurgården.
+Spend the rest of the day exploring many of Stockholm’s best museums at the city’s Museum Island, also known as Djurgården.
 One of the best museums for children is Junibacken, but that said, it is also a fantastic place to re-live your childhood if you grew up with Astrid Lindgren’s legendary books.
 The museum also contains Sweden’s largest bookshop.

 Music lovers will find the ABBA Museum a total blast.
 Follow the Swedish pop group’s success, sing karaoke to their top hits, and dance in a music video.